 A written report was provided for you in the E-blast.

 Thank you for coming to Greenville.
 Hope you were able to attend the GREAT conference and last night’s nice quiet dinner and loud music and dancing.
-I hope you enjoyed yourself at .
+I think it was a lot of fun and am glad that we got to participate.
+I hope you all enjoyed f at the conference.

 Thank you to the staff for getting all ready for the meeting.
 All is appreciated.